zeroecco/boundless/contracts/scripts/README.md

 ## Configuration

 Configurations and deployment state information is stored in `deployment.toml`.
-It contains information about each chain (e.g. name, ID, Etherscan URL), and addresses for the RISC Zero verifier router contracts on each chain.
+It contains information about each chain (e.g. name, ID, Etherscan URL), and addresses for the RISC Zero verifier and Boundless market contracts on each chain.

 Accompanying the `deployment.toml` file is a `deployment_secrets.toml` file with the following schema.
 It is used to store somewhat sensative API keys for RPC services and Etherscan.